After emergency landing on highway, plane is hit by SUV, injuring 3 people

 “North Las Vegas air traffic control told us to take our plane there immediately and make sure the pilots of the accident aircraft were OK,” King said a few hours after the collision.

-After making radio contact with the grounded pilots, who were not injured in the landing, King said both exited and were standing behind the right wing of the aircraft.
+After making radio contact with the grounded pilots, who were not injured in the landing, King said both exited and was standing behind the right wing of the aircraft.

 Several vehicles were able to pass the plane on the road before the SUV hit it, King said.